djalbat/reaction/README.md

 ## Mixins

 Mixins are supported for components whether created by way of extending the `Component` class or by calling the `React.createClass()` method.
-When extending the `Component` class you should assign the mixins to the class itself.
-For example:
+When extending the `Component` class you should assign the mixins to the class itself:
 ```js
 class ExampleComponent extends Component {
   ...